We are continuing the rollout of the Climate Track with focus on Danish farmers supplying Free Range Beef as well as Swedish and German pig producers.

 What is part of the Climate Track?

-Pig and cattle producers under the Climate Track collect and systematically record data and information about their farms, focusing on the following sustainability parameters:
+Pig and cattle producers under the Climate Track collect and systematically record data and information about their farms, focusing on sustainability parameters such as the following.
+Currently, the parameters for which a particular farmer collects data depend on their country and animal type.

 Climate